 - 10. DRIVERS' LICENSES: In addition to the discipline specified in this Code of Conduct for attendance and selected conduct, students may find their eligibility for a Georgia instructional/learner's permit or driver's license impacted by their school enrollment.
 Students must obtain a Certification of Enrollment from their school stating that the student is enrolled in and not under expulsion to be eligible for a driver's license or learner's permit. - 11.
 DISCIPLINED STUDENTS ON CAMPUS: Students who are suspended or expelled are not allowed on school grounds to participate in regular school activities, extracurricular activities, athletic participation, and other school events.
-Students assigned to alternative school may not return to their home school for events without permission of the Principal, except when the student is competing/participating in an official event as a member of a team or club.
+Students assigned to alternative school may not return to their home school or any other APS school to participate in school events without permission of the Principal.
 Failure to adhere to this rule can result in the student receiving additional disciplinary charges and/or an increased disciplinary response. - 12.
 REMOVING DISRUPTIVE STUDENTS FROM THE CLASSROOM: The Superintendent and Principals shall, and do, fully support the authority of every teacher in his/her school(s) to remove a disruptive student from his/her class pursuant to O.C.G.A. § 20-2-738.
-A teacher may remove from class a student who has been documented by the teacher to repeatedly interfere with the teacher's ability to communicate effectively with the students in the class or with the ability of the student's classmates to learn; or whose behavior the teacher determines is so unruly, disruptive, or abusive that it seriously interferes with the teacher's ability to communicate effectively with the students in the class or with the ability of the student's classmates to learn.
+The principal or the principal's designee will respond when a student is referred by a teacher by employing appropriate discipline management techniques that are consistent with District policy, procedure and guidelines. - a.
+Teacher Reporting